-Descriptive narratives about the LiFT summer school
+2. Descriptive narrative about the LiFT summer school

-This part intends on giving the reader an overview of the occurrences that happened during the summer school.
-We will separate this part in four different sections as shown in the chart above.
-Each phase will be described in a chronological order with a few chosen aspects in more detail.
+This part intends on giving the reader an overview of the activities that happened during the summer school.
+We will divide this part into four different sections as shown in the chart above.
+Each phase will be described in a chronological order with a few chosen aspects presented in more detail.
 A time schedule of the course is provided in the appendix.
-Additional to the main narratives, we have supplied with text boxes reflecting upon some of the topics we have described.
-It is important to note that we did not participate during any of the online preparations as presented in the first phase, materials from this phase is gathered from the related learning platform, Eliademy.
+In addition to the main narrative, we have supplied text boxes reflecting upon some of the topics we have described.
+It is important to note that we did not participate in any of the online preparatory training calls as presented in the first phase.
+Rather, this report is based on materials from this phase gathered from the learning platform, Eliademy.